ThreeDotsLabs/watermill/docs/content/docs/troubleshooting.md

 When running in production and you don't want to kill the entire process, a better idea is to use [pprof](https://golang.org/pkg/net/http/pprof/).

-You can visit [http://localhost:6060/debug/pprof/goroutine?debug=1](http://localhost:6060/debug/pprof/goroutine?debug=1) on your local machine to see all goroutines status.
+You can visit [http://localhost:6060/debug/pprof/goroutine?debug=1](http://localhost:6060/debug/pprof/goroutine?debug=1) on your local machine to see the status of all goroutines.

 ```bash